What are energy types?

 = mv2/2 + mgh

-It is the form of energy produced from the movement of electromagnetic waves or light.
+Radiant energy is the form of energy produced from the movement of electromagnetic waves or light.
 It is most commonly used in the fields of radiometry, solar radiation, heating, and lighting.

 Visible light such as sunlight carries radiant energy which is stored as chemical energy through photosynthesis.

-It is heat energy or the energy carries by a system or object due to the movement or vibration of its molecules.
+Thermal energy is heat energy or the energy carries by a system or object due to the movement or vibration of its molecules.
 It is a kinetic type of energy due to the movement of particles.
 Heat or thermal energy obtained from different sources is directly related to temperature.

 Hot tea is cool in the room due to the loss of some thermal energy.
 Therefore, heat flows from the tea to the room by slowing the vibration of tea molecules over time.
 The tea cools to the same temperature which carries by the room.